knowsuchagency/knowsuchagency.github.io.old/content/post/postmodern-error-handling.md

-Now let's say we want to constrain the possible types of relationships that people can have.
+Now let's say we want to restrain the possible relationships that people can have.

 Maybe we want to do this to prevent errors or to simply prevent weirdness like the following.